All Products

 ;

--- Insert data into the partitions.
+-- Write data to the partitions.

 INSERT OVERWRITE TABLE odps_sale_detail PARTITION(sale_date='20210815') VALUES